 - Refine your search look at the results you've got and see if there are any additional keywords you could use, or any you should take out.
-You will probably have to do a series of searches to come up with your best search, even experienced searchers do this - Try different databases try Medline, PsycINFO etc. You can see a list of medical and health related databases by going to your subject support page https://library.leeds.ac.uk/subjects/1170/medicine and clicking on the databases tab, then Key databases for Medicine. - Follow up references look at the list of references/bibliography at the end of a useful article and see if there are other articles you have missed.
-You could also use the Web of Sciencedatabase to do a citation search to find who has quoted a particular paper since it was published.
+You will probably have to do a series of searches to come up with your best search, even experienced searchers do this - Try different databases try Medline, PsycINFO, HMIC etc. You can see a list of medical and health related databases by going to your subject support page http://library.leeds.ac.uk/subjects - Look for the Subject Resources tab > Databases section to see a full list of databases. - Follow up references look at the list of references/bibliography at the end of a useful article and see if there are other articles you have missed.
+You could also use the Web of Science database to do a citation search to find who has quoted a particular paper since it was published.

-10. Accessing Global Health from off-campus
+9. Accessing Global Health from off-campus